Canonical quantisation of telegrapher's equations coupled by ideal nonreciprocal elements: Connection through ideal nonreciprocal elements

-An alternative argument relies on the mathematical literature and the breaking of time reversal invariance.
-Consider that the system under description does indeed break time reversal symmetry, in such a way that this breaking is localized on a boundary, as in Eq. \eqref{eq:simpleYflux}.
-This implies that the charge conservation law at the boundary will, under separation of variables, present a linear term in frequency.
+That the extension of Sturm--Liouville theory presented in \cite{ParraRodriguez:2018} for capacitive coupling is not available can also be understood from an analysis of the relevant mathematical literature and from the breaking of time-reversal invariance in nonreciprocal systems.
+In the system under description, Eq. \eqref{eq:simpleYflux}, time-reversal symmetry is broken, and this breaking is localised on a boundary.
+This implies that the charge conservation law at the boundary will, under separation of variables, present a term linear in frequency.
 On the other hand, the eigenvalues of the relevant second order differential operator, were it to exist, depend on frequency as $\omega^2$.
 The mathematical literature for eigenvalue problems in which the boundary condition involves the eigenvalue, following the seminal work of Walter \cite{Walter:1973} and Fulton \cite{Fulton:1977}, provides us with self-adjoint operators if the boundary condition depends \emph{linearly} on the eigenvalue.
-If time reversal symmetry is broken on the boundary, however, the boundary condition depends on the square root of the eigenvalue.
+If time-reversal symmetry is broken on the boundary, however, the boundary condition depends on the \emph{square root} of the eigenvalue.
 Therefore the construction we relied on for capacitive coupling (in the flux description) is no longer available.

-This set of arguments demonstrates that a description only in terms of fluxes is inadequate to provide us with the systematic canonical quantization we desire.
-This does not mean, at all, that canonical quantization cannot be achieved.
+This set of arguments, both those general to networks and to transmission lines and those specific to couplings of transmission lines to lumped elements, demonstrates that a description only in terms of fluxes is incapable to provide us with the systematic canonical quantisation we desire.

+This does not mean, at all, that canonical quantisation cannot be achieved.
 For instance, direct inspection of Eq. \eqref{eq:example} shows that the second component can be understood as conjugate to the first one.
 Indeed, in that simple situation a Sturm--Liouville separation of variables is accessible by describing one line in fluxes and the second line in charges, and the procedure provides us with the desired result.
 This comes about because charge conservation reads in this case, in terms of components,